 Global goals, local level

 ‘Global Goals, Local Level’, is a case study of cross-sectoral engagement involving multi-stakeholder partnerships.
 The project has presented SDG partnership framework findings at the CR3+ Conference for corporate responsibility, titled ‘Using dialogue to build partnerships for sustainability’.
-Dr Belinda Gibbons also works closely with local councils and Healthy Cities Illawarra on mapping the SDGs to local council frameworks.
+Associate Professor Belinda Gibbons also works closely with local councils and Healthy Cities Illawarra on mapping the SDGs to local council frameworks.
 Her current research involves the design and development of a mapping process that would enable the understanding of how effectively the SDGs targets and indicators could be mapped at a local level.
 Connecting participants from various sectors has provided a rich opportunity to learn, engage with the community, and align specific organisation’s initiatives to the SDGs.

 Networking and advocacy

 - UOW ran the panel on Multi-Stakeholder Partnerships for Sustainability and organised the conference stream on